New Zealand nationality law: Discriminatory policies against Chinese migrants

-Chinese immigration to New Zealand began in the 1860s during the West Coast Gold Rush.
+Chinese immigration to New Zealand began in the 1860s during the West Coast gold rush.
 Growing hostility and anti-Chinese sentiment along with the rise of colonial nationalism led to a concerted movement within the legislature to restrict Chinese immigration.
 At least 20 bills written to curb Chinese migration were introduced in the House of Representatives from 1879 to 1920.
 The first of these to pass was the Chinese Immigrants Act 1881, which limited the number of Chinese migrants who could land in New Zealand to one per ten tons of cargo and imposed a £10 head tax on every Chinese person who entered the colony.
 These restrictions were tightened to one migrant per 100 tons in 1888, then to one per 200 tons in 1896.
 China, Hong Kong, Mauritius, and the islands of modern Indonesia were declared to be "infected places" under the Public Health Act 1876; ships originating from or stopping in one of these territories, or those that allowed any person or cargo coming from or passing through those areas were subject to strict quarantine on their arrival in New Zealand.
 The head tax was increased to £100 in 1896, and would not be abolished until 1944.
 Chinese residents were completely prohibited from naturalising as British subjects from 1908 to 1952.

 Territorial acquisitions

 The Cook Islands, Tokelau, and Niue respectively became British protectorates in 1888, 1889, and 1901.
-Island residents became British subjects at the time when Britain acquired these territories.
-Britain then ceded administrative control over the Cook Islands and Niue to New Zealand in 1901, and for Tokelau in 1925.
+Island residents became British subjects at the time when the United Kingdom acquired these territories.
+The United Kingdom then ceded administrative control over the Cook Islands and Niue to New Zealand in 1901, and for Tokelau in 1925.
 The transfers of the islands did not alter the national status of these islanders, and they continued to be British subjects under New Zealand administration.

 Western Samoa was a German territory from 1900 until the First World War.
 After the war, it became a League of Nations mandate under New Zealand control.
 Following the recommendation of the Permanent Mandates Commission, Western Samoans did not automatically become British subjects when New Zealand assumed mandatory authority in 1920 but were treated as British protected persons instead.
 Although Parliament amended nationality law in 1923 and 1928 to allow facilitated naturalisation to Western Samoans wanting to become British subjects, virtually none had taken this option.
 Only 50 Samoans naturalised between 1928 and 1948, while 82 individuals of European descent had completed the process in the territory during the same timeframe.
 All other Samoans who chose not to naturalise had an unclear status that was unresolved until after Western Samoan independence.